“Yes, I think it is right, as long as I am in this tent, to stir you up by reminding you.”

 Yes, I think it is right

 “I think” is an accounting term.
 It originally referred to leading, to lead the way, to preside.
-Later it came to mean to consider or to lead before the mind, account (Ph 2:3,6,25; 3:7,8; 2 Th 3:15; 1 Ti 1:12; 6:1; He 10:29; 11:11; Ja 1:2; 2 Pe 3:9).
-This word came to mean to think in principles.
-“Yes, I think it is right to think in principles.”
-“Think” then means to lead principles out before the mind.
-Character forms from what we think about God’s Word.
+Later it came to mean to consider or to lead before the mind, account (Php 2:3,6,25; 3:7,8; 2 Th 3:15; 1 Ti 1:12; 6:1; He 10:29; 11:11; Jas 1:2; 2 Pe 3:9).
+This word came to mean to think in principles: “Yes, I think it is right to think in principles.”
+“Think” then carries the idea to lead principles out before the mind—character forms from what we think about God’s Word.